 Best New Restaurants in Asheville—A Local’s Perspective

-Time passes without end.
+Time passes without cease.
 You can write a monument to your hometown’s culinary excellence, but one day—inevitably— it will become dated.
 New restaurants open in Asheville like the rhododendrons blooms in spring.
-That is my dilemma.
+This is my dilemma.

 Hours: Thursday through Monday, noon to 8pm.
 Closed Tuesdays and Wednesdays.

-At long last, South Asheville has come to enjoy the breakfast-y privileges that Early Girl has long provided to the West and downtown.
+At long last, south Asheville has come to enjoy the breakfast-y delights that Early Girl has long provided to west Asheville and downtown.
 Those who know me know I love my breakfast, and Early Girl serves it all day, every day.
-Suffice to say: I’m in their corner.

 But we’re not just talking about any old breakfast here.
 We’re talking about farm-to-table Southern breakfast.
 Biscuit French toast, fried chicken and waffles, buttermilk pancakes and twelve-hour slow-roasted pork.
 Yes, slow roasted pork is a breakfast food.
 Welcome to the South.

 This self-described “casual Hispanic kitchen” serves up quality arepas in the famous South Slope brewing district, where you can find some of the best beer in Asheville.
-Personally, if I’m hankering for a night on the town with my coolest compatriots, I don’t see why I wouldn’t suggest a few arepas to get us in the mood.
+Personally, when I’m hankering for a night on the town with my coolest compatriots, I figure a few arepas make the perfect opening.

 You can get them with ropa vieja, pork shoulder, chorizo, or pepiada.
 You can get them with a side of tostones, mamposteao, amarillos, or my favorite: yuca fries.
 South Slope, watch out.

-Hours: Tuesday-Sunday 11:30am to 5pm.
-Closed Mondays.
-Visit before 330pm for a special deal on “lonchera,” served with rice and beans, escabeche salad, and pickled cabbage.
+Hours: 11:30am to 8pm, Tuesday through Thursday.
+Open until 9pm on Fridays and Saturdays.
+Closed Sundays and Mondays.
+Visit before 3:30pm for a special deal on “lonchera,” served with rice and beans, escabeche salad, and pickled cabbage.

 Take your meal to their outside seating and enjoy the fair weather of one of Asheville’s most iconic districts.
-Maybe not in March.
-It’s a bit cold.
-But in proper Spring and Summer, now that’s a good warm time.
-And made all the better by Baby Bull’s “Burger Mondays:” a burger, fries, and a beer (or soda) for only $10.
+Even better: on their "Burger Mondays" you can get a burger, fries, and a beer (or soda) for only $16.

 Businesses Mentioned